yash-gll/Portfolio/Distributed-Systems-Projects/Readme.md

 • <b>Line: Actors</b> are arranged in a line.
 Each actor has only 2 neighboors.<br>
 • <b>Imperfect 2D Grid</b> Grid arrangement but one random other neighboor is selected from the list of all actors.<br>

-###  Project 3 Pastry Implementation

-We talked extensively in class about the overlay networks and how they can be used to provide services.
-The goal of this project is to implement in Elixir using the actor model the Pastry protocol and a simple object access service to prove its usefulness.The specification of the Pastry protocol can be found in the paper Pastry: Scalable, decentralized object location and routing for large-scale peer-topeer systems. by A. Rowstron and P. Druschel.
-You can find the paper at (http://rowstron.azurewebsites.net/PAST/pastry.pdf) The paper above, in Section 2.3 contains a specification of the Pastry API and of the API to be implemented by the application.

-###  Project 4 Part 1 Twitter Simulator without using Phoenix Web sockets

-In this project, you have to implement a Twitter Clone and a client tester/simulator.

-As of now, Tweeter does not seem to support a WebSocket API.
-As part I of this project, you need to build an engine that (in part II) will be paired up with WebSockets to provide full functionality.
-Specific things you have to do are:

-Implement a Twitter like engine with the following functionality:
-- <b>Register account</b><br>
-- <b>Send tweet</b>.
-Tweets can have hashtags (e.g. #COP5615isgreat) and mentions (@bestuser)<br>
-- <b>Subscribe to user's tweets</b><br>
-- <b>Re-tweets</b> (so that your subscribers get an interesting tweet you got by other means)<br>
-- Allow querying <b> tweets</b> subscribed to, tweets with specific hashtags, tweets in which the user is mentioned (my mentions)<br>
-- If the user is connected, deliver the above types of tweets <b> live</b> (without querying)<br>

-Implement a tester/simulator to test the above -Simulate as many users as you can<br>
--Simulate periods of live connection and disconnection for users<br>
--Simulate a <b>Zipf distribution</b> on the number of subscribers.
-For accounts with a lot of subscribers, increase the number of tweets.
-Make some of these messages re-tweets<br>

-Other considerations:
--The client part (send/receive tweets) and the engine (distribute tweets) have to be in separate processes.
-Preferably, you use multiple independent client processes that simulate thousands of clients and a single engine process<br>
--You need to measure various aspects of your simulator and report performance<br>

-###  Project 4 Part 2 Twitter Simulator using Phoenix Web sockets

-Use Phoenix web framework to implement a WebSocket interface to your part I implementation.
-That means that, even though the Elixir implementation of your Part I project could use the Erlang messaging to allow client-server implementation, you now need to design and use a proper WebSocket interface.
-Specifically:

-- You need to design a JSON based API that  represents all messages and their replies (including errors)<br>
-- You need to re-write your engine using Phoenix to implement the WebSocket interface<br>
-- You need to re-write your client to use WebSockets.<br>

-Youtube Link for project 4 part 2 implementation - https://www.youtube.com/watch?v=SwTbdf50CGU  <br>

-For more implmentation details, please check the respective projects in the given repository.